 In the structural equation modeling (SEM) literature, researchers often investigate the factor structure of instruments that screen for psychiatric disorders.
 Frequently, data come from general population samples which predominantly consist of healthy individuals.
 This means that a conclusion such as “we identified 5 PTSD factors” seems difficult to draw, seeing that only few people in the sample actually met the criteria for a PTDS diagnosis.

 The same holds for network models: I have reviewed many papers recently that draw inferences about the network structure of depression, or about comorbidity, but they investigate largely healthy samples.
 I don’t think that’s a good idea for somewhat obvious substantive reasons: don’t draw conclusions about a disorder if you don’t study patients with that disorder.
-But there are also two statistical reasons why the above may be a bad idea, to which I will get below.
+But there are also two statistical reasons why the above may be a challenge, to which I will get below.

 One argument against my position is that when we study intelligence or neuroticism in SEM, we investigate the factor structure of these constructs in broad samples, and don’t focus on populations of very intelligent or very neurotic people.
 That is true, and in that sense what you should do here depends a bit on how you understand a given mental disorder.
 If you think depression is a continuum between healthy and sick, with a somewhat arbitrary threshold, maybe you’re ok studying a general population samples to draw conclusions about depression.
 If you think depressed people are those with a DSM-5 diagnosis of depression, it may make less sense if you study depression when only 5% of your sample meet these criteria.
 My main point is that as a reviewer, I’d like to see that you think about this problem.

 2. Item variability